 3 ways to obtain a copy of your police report in your Georgia car accident

 There are three ways to get your police report:

 - Pick it up from the police department (or other law enforcement agency) that responded to your accident,

 - Let your car accident lawyer handle it for you.

-Most people simply go pick it up themselves.
-This involves going in person, paying a small fee (generally $5 or less) and picking up the paperwork.
-Normally you will need to go to the Records Unit to get your report; you can call the police station’s general number to ask where this is and what their hours are.
+Most people go in person, pay a small fee (generally $5 or less), and pick up the paperwork.
+Normally, you will need to go to the Records Unit to get your report; you can call the police station’s general number to ask where this is and what their hours are.
 Be sure to tell them you are looking for an incident report and confirm that you have the right location.